OCCU Foundation Fire Relief Fund

 - Marion Polk Food Share Inc. - providing meals for fire survivors of the Beachie Creek Fire and to replaced refrigerators for multiple food pantries after the fires destroyed their equipment.

-- McKenzie Community Development Corporation - to purchase supplies for the organization, and to support the 2020 McKenzie Holiday Lights event.
+- McKenzie Community Development Corporation - to implement the Learning Network Hub, which is a full service online and equitable learning platform to offer free and accessible learning to community members.
+Additional funding provided to purchase supplies for the organization, and to support the 2020 McKenzie Holiday Lights event.

 - McKenzie Masters Foundation - to make the McKenzie River navigable through the identification and clearing of hazards in the river as well as the boat ramps.